Senate Committee on Indian Affairs –117th Congress Committee Rules

 Rule 7(a).
 A recorded vote of the Members shall be taken upon the request of any Member.

 (b).
-A measure may be reported without a recorded vote from the Committee unless an objection is made by a Member, in which case a recorded vote by the Members shall be required.
-A Member shall have the right to have his or her additional views included in the Committee report in accordance with Senate Rule XXVI 10.
+A measure may be reported without a recorded vote from the Committee unless an objection is made by any Member, in which case a recorded vote by the Members shall be required.
+A Member shall have the right to have his or her additional views included in the Committee report on the measure in accordance with Senate Rule XXVI 10.

 (c).
 A Committee vote to report a measure to the Senate shall also authorize the staff of the Committee to make necessary technical and conforming changes to the measure.